mojimuse/fingerweave/content/pages/index.md

         style: button
 seo:
   title: Fingerweave.com - Learn to make a friendship bracelet.
+  description: >-
-  description: Our goal is to connect knowledge about the history of fingerweaving
+    Our goal is to connect knowledge & history of fingerweaving.
+Teach how to create basic fingerweaving patterns.
   extra:
     - name: 'og:type'
       value: website